The Tower at PNC Plaza

 The key element of the energy-saving system is a double-skin façade consisting of an interior and an exterior glass curtain wall.
 For nearly half of the year, during spring and fall, the building ventilates as fresh air flows through actuated vents in the exterior façade, into the space between the curtain walls, and through two vertical thermal shafts and a solar chimney, warming or cooling the interior space passively.

-During summer and winter, the building reverts to conventional mechanical heating/cooling, requiring continuous insulation of the interior façade wall, including thermally breaking of the concrete slab extensions supporting the exterior façade wall using structural thermal breaks.
+During summer and winter, the building reverts to conventional mechanical heating/cooling, requiring continuous insulation of the interior façade wall, including thermally breaking the concrete slab extensions supporting the exterior façade wall using structural thermal breaks.

 Preventing thermal bridging at balcony slabs supporting the exterior façade